Y Saves Lives

 Our Impact

 From social isolation and unemployment, to lack of accessible child care, affordable housing, and systemic racism, too many of our neighbours face daily barriers that limit their ability to build healthy, thriving lives.
 Our communities need the YMCA more than ever before.
-We're committed to building thriving and resilient communities for today and tomorrow and providing the supports all people need for their overall well-being.
-At the YMCA, we're here for all.

 120